azsk/AzTS-docs/Scripts/RemediationScripts/MGScope.md

-## Execute remediation script using management group Id to fix failed controls of Azure Tenant Security Solution - Step by Step
+## Execute remediation script using management group

-In this section, we will walk through the steps of executing remediation script using management group Id.
+In this section, we will walk through the steps of executing remediation script using management group.

-**Note:** To execute remediation script using management group Id, user must have atleast reader access at MG scope (to fetch subscription list under MG scope).
+**Note:** To execute remediation script using management group, user must have atleast reader access at MG scope (to fetch subscription list under MG scope) and Owner/Contributor/UAA role on target resources based on remediation to be applied.

-Executing script using management group Id is divided into three steps:
+Executing PowerShell scripts using management group is divided into three steps.

+> If you are new to PowerShell, then you will find several useful tips in our [PowerShell tips for new Users](https://github.com/azsk/DevOpsKit-docs/tree/master/00b-Getting-Started) guide
+> handy to accelerate your initial learning curve for PowerShell competencies needed to use AzSK effectively.

-**1. Install pre-requisite module**
+**1. Install pre-requisite Azure PS module**

 ``` Powershell
 # Install Az.Resources module